michal035/Full-stack-news-networks-comparison/readme.md

 ```

-Here is quick demo of one of the versions hosted on my raspberry pi in my local network
+Just quick demo to give you an idea what this is all about - this is older version of project

 https://user-images.githubusercontent.com/84066345/223776951-6ffce02a-1373-4b28-90de-7761516bd086.mp4